fridayshoes/CV/README.md

 ## David Johnson

-Currently attempting to fullfil a lifelong ambition to code at the Makers Academy.
+Currently fullfilling a lifelong ambition to code at the Makers Academy.
 Having worked as a Creative (Copywriter/Art Director) in the Advertising industry for the past 20 years I am used to coming up with ideas and solutions to business problems.
-Along the way I've not only concepted ideas for ads, but have also worked on and produced ideas for websites, games and apps.
+Along the way I've not only concepted ideas for ads, but have also created websites, games and apps.
 Amazing as this experience has been, I've often felt I would have liked to have been more involved in the making process and this is my reason for wanting to learn to code.

 ## Projects